Central Expressway (Sri Lanka)

+The Central Expressway (E04) connects several important cities in Sri Lanka.
+It provides access to Colombo, the commercial capital of Sri Lanka, and connects Gampaha, a major industrial city in Sri Lanka, with the culturally rich cities of Kurunegala and Kandy (via Galagedara).

-The Central Expressway (E04), is an under construction road project that will link the Sri Lankan capital, Colombo, with Kurunegala & Kandy.
-It will provide a fast alternative to the existing A1 Colombo - Kandy & A6 Ambepussa - Trincomalee Highways.
-The Expressway starts at the Kadawatha Interchange on the E02 Outer Circular Expressway and ends in Dambulla at the A9 Kandy - Jaffna Highway, traversing through Gampaha, Kurunegala & Matale Districts.
-A link Expressway starting from Pothuhera & ending in Galagedara will provide access to the Kandy District.
+It will provide a fast alternative to the existing A1 Colombo - Kandy and A6 Ambepussa - Trincomalee Highways.
+The Expressway starts at the Kadawatha Interchange on the E02 Outer Circular Expressway and ends in Dambulla at the A9 Kandy - Jaffna Highway, traversing through Gampaha, Kurunegala and Matale Districts.
+A link Expressway starting from Pothuhera and ending in Galagedara will provide access to the Kandy District.

+History

 The idea was originally proposed by the UNP government under Ranil Wickremesinghe.
 In 2002, a Malaysian company had discussions with the then United National Party (UNP) government over the Kandy-Colombo Expressway.
 However the project was not able to commence due to the elections and the fall of the UNP government.
 The expressway was supposed to connect the Western Region Megapolis project with the "Greater Kandy Development Project" both projects were also cancelled after the fall of the government.

 In November 2013 the Project Minister for Highways announced that construction work on the expressway now known as the Northern Expressway would commence in January 2015.
 The first phase of the works will link the E03 expressway at Kadawatha through to Kurunegala via Enderamulla and Mirigama.
 The next stage will see the road extended to Katugastota in Kandy.
 The Minister advised that the expressway would be built in three stages with financial assistance from China.

 On 14 December 2014 the President Mahinda Rajapaksa, launched the construction of the expressway by laying a foundation stone at the Senkadagala entrance of the expressway.
 The total cost of the expressway was estimated to be approximately Rs.200 billion and the works were scheduled to be completed by 2018.
 After the new government came into power in 2015, expressway was re-named back to the 'Central Expressway' from 'Kandy Expressway', Prime Minister Ranil Wickramasinghe again launched the construction of the expressway by laying a foundation stone in February 2017 with the first phase expected to be completed in 2.5 years.
 The final environment impact assessment made by May 2016.

-The second stage of the project, which connects Meerigama to Kurunegala was opened to the public on 15 January 2022.
+The second stage of the project, which connects Mirigama to Kurunegala was opened to the public on 15 January 2022.